 data on its residents' well-being (i.e., burnout, thoughts of attrition, and suicidal thoughts),

 Program-Specific Reports will be provided as quartiles (e.g., for burnout, your program ranks in the fourth (worst) quartile of programs in the country).

 The Learning Environment Report will provide intervention programs with their performance

 on various metrics about the learning environment, benchmarked against other programs in the country.

 These metrics are currently under development.

 Once intervention programs have decided what areas to focus on, they may choose from a variety of potential interventions in the Wellness Toolkit, other sources, or develop their own interventions.
-Potential interventions in the toolkit will be developed based on lessons learned during Program Tours and from available literature, and from best practice guidelines.
+Potential interventions in the toolkit will be developed from lessons learned during Program Tours, from available literature, and from best practice guidelines.
 Programs have complete autonomy to decide what, if any, interventions to implement and how they implement them.
 Programs will have to do some tailoring of the interventions in the toolkit to adapt to their specific local environment and needs.

-We will provide Implementation Support to help programs tailor the interventions they've selected within their local environments.
-Implementation Support may include coaching calls, the establishment of topic-specific learning collaboratives, and in person meetings.
+We will provide Implementation Support to help programs tailor the interventions they have selected within their local environments.
+Implementation Support may include coaching calls, establishment of topic-specific learning collaboratives, and in-person meetings.